Updated: Jul 28, 2022

 My favorite website for virtual tours is YouVisit.
-It is easy to find colleges you’re already interested in but it is also easy to discover colleges you may not have thought of before.
-This website was in the virtual tours game way before it was cool!
+It is easy to find colleges you’re already interested in and discover colleges you may not have thought of before.
+This website was in the virtual tours game way before it was fabulous!
 Or rather, way before COVID-19 made virtual tours necessary.

-If you are curious about a particular campus, a lot of university websites have their own virtual tours.
-While you’re on the website, you can also peruse other information, too, like major choices!
-It is also really great to see what kind of branding and overall “vibe” a campus wants to convey through their website.
+If you are curious about a particular campus, many university websites have virtual tours.
+While on the website, you can also peruse other information, like major choices!
+It is also really great to see what kind of branding and overall “vibe” a campus wants to convey through its website.

-Check out the spreadsheets, which are compiled with lists of colleges' virtual tour links, as well as a ton of other helpful info.
+Check out the spreadsheets, which are compiled with lists of colleges' virtual tour links and a ton of other helpful info.

 When should I take virtual tours?

 Since you are starting your journey of discovery early, there is no deadline or “perfect time” to do a virtual tour.
-I would recommend looking at a few campuses per month and taking great notes to refer back to when it is time to apply!
+I recommend looking at a few monthly campuses and taking great notes to refer back to when it is time to apply!

 This year, you will start building your list and narrowing down your applications.
 Starting your more intensive research in January or February of your junior year is a great time!
-That way, by the time summer break rolls around, hopefully you have a list and are ready to start writing your essays.
-Definitely have a dedicated place to take notes so you can refer back to them when it comes time to make a decision about which offer to accept.
+That way, by the time summer break rolls around, hopefully, you have a list and are ready to start writing your essays.
+Have a dedicated place to take notes so you can refer back to them when deciding which offer to accept.

-In the summer before senior year and the fall of senior year, you will be writing your essays and beginning your applications, so it’s a great time to circle back to places you researched in years prior.
-In the spring of senior year, when you have your acceptances, feel free to take another virtual tour of the campuses you are considering just to narrow it down.
+In the summer before senior year and the fall of senior year, you will be writing your essays and beginning your applications, so it’s a great time to circle back to places you researched years prior.
+When you have your acceptances in the spring of your senior year, feel free to take another virtual tour of the campuses you are considering just to narrow it down.

-What is the best strategy for maximizing benefit from my college tour?
+What is the best strategy for maximizing the benefit of my college tour?

-As a freshman or sophomore, you have hopefully been focusing on challenging yourself academically as much as possible, and plotting out your extracurriculars.
-However, taking some time to remind yourself of your motivation behind your efforts in school is a great way to stay motivated and have some fun.
+As a freshman or sophomore, you have hopefully focused on challenging yourself academically as much as possible and plotting out your extracurriculars.
+However, reminding yourself of the motivation behind your efforts in school is a great way to stay motivated and have some fun.
 Now is the time to have some fun with your college search without the pressure of impending applications or any serious decisions to make.
-You won’t have to do a deep dive into majors at this stage, if you are still exploring what you want to study.
+You won’t have to dive deeply into majors at this stage if you are still exploring what you want to study.

 I am sure you have been thinking about your college options for a while now, even if only in the back of your mind.
-Maybe you’re even ready to begin applications because you’ve got a couple of “for sure” college application candidates.
+Maybe you’re ready to begin applications because you’ve got a few “for sure” college application candidates.
 However, no college list is complete without thorough research!
-Take the time to consider seriously what kind of campus would suit you best, and don’t be afraid to think outside of the box.
+Take the time to consider what kind of campus would suit you best, and don’t be afraid to think outside the box.
 Some colleges you have yet to hear of could be your dream campus.

 If you are just beginning your research senior year, don’t worry.
-I recommend you make a list of college criteria and start looking for campuses that way.
-As you do your research, don’t be afraid to change your mind about colleges you previously liked, or add schools that you had not thought of previously.
+I recommend you list college criteria and start looking for campuses that way.
+As you research, don’t be afraid to change your mind about colleges you previously liked, or add schools that you had not thought of.
 After all, you learn more about yourself every day!
-The timeline is a little tighter starting in the fall of senior year, but with a little organization you will have enough time to explore your criteria.
+The timeline is a little tighter starting in the fall of senior year, but with a little organization, you will have enough time to explore your criteria.